-Like many women, you may be wondering how to keep up with 2023’s soaring cost of living.
+With inflation up and bills higher than ever, you may be wondering how to keep up with 2024’s soaring cost of living.

 The good news is – you can beat inflation by turning your skills and interests into a profitable side hustle – whether online or offline.

-In this post, we’ll explore 27 of the most popular and lucrative side hustles for women in 2023.
+In this post, I’ll walk you through 27 of the most popular and lucrative side hustles for women in 2024.

 You’ll discover ideas perfect for your lifestyle – that can also net you hundreds or even thousands of dollars per month!